oroinc/documentation/user_guide_sales_tools/b2b_sales/opportunities/flows.rst

+.. _admin-guide--workflows--opportunity--management:

 .. begin_opportunity_flows

 Manage Opportunity Workflow
 ---------------------------

-You can use OroCRM’s workflows to define rules and guidelines on possible actions/updates of opportunities in the system.
+You can use OroCRM’s workflows to define rules and guidelines of possible actions and updates of the opportunities in the application.

-It is possible to have multiple active workflows for the same entity at the same time (e.g.: alternative sales workflows that the sales representative can choose when they decide how to deal with an opportunity; parallel sales follow-up and order fulfillment workflows for a placed order, etc.).
+You can have multiple active workflows for the same entity at the same time (e.g.: alternative sales workflows that the sales representative can choose when they decide how to deal with an opportunity; parallel sales follow-up and order fulfillment workflows for a placed order, etc.).

-In the following example, we have two workflows for Opportunity active at the same time (Opportunity Management Flow and Opportunity Support Flow).
+In the following example, we have two workflows for an opportunity which are active at the same time (Opportunity Management Flow and Opportunity Support Flow).

 .. image:: ../../../img/opportunities_2.0/multiple_flows.jpg

 Activate Opportunity Management Flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To ensure data consistency and reasoned opportunity management by a sales manager, you can activate Opportunity Management Flow in **System>Workflows**.
+To ensure data consistency and reasoned opportunity management by a sales manager, you can activate Opportunity Management Flow in **System > Workflows**.

-This can be done from the **Workflows** view page by selecting Opportunity Management Flow and clicking :guilabel:`Activate` in the top right corner.
+This can be done from the **Workflows** page by selecting Opportunity Management Flow and clicking **Activate** on the top right.

 .. image:: ../../../img/opportunities_2.0/activate_opp_flow.png